shijiema/TenpinBowling/README.md

 ```

 ## Hidden gem, Play a game
-Give it a try by execute it with -i as parameter.
+Give it a try by running it with -i as parameter.
 You can enter one or more scores separated by space at same time.
 ```
     java -cp ./build/libs/TenpinBowling-1.0-SNAPSHOT.jar BowlingGame -i
 ```